CabbageCrow/SRCubeSlimeMod/README.md

 3. Install [uMod Framework](https://umodframework.com/download.html) (v0.50+).
 4. Clone or download this project.
 5. Edit `SRCubeSlimeMod.csproj` and set `SlimeRancherPath` to your Slime Rancher install path.
-6. Load the project up in Visual Studio by double clicking `SRCheatMenu.sln`.
+6. Load the project up in Visual Studio by double clicking `SRCubeSlimeMod.sln`.
 7. Build!